nfsi-canada/OBSW2025/TUTORIAL2/demo.md

 #### Automated processing

 We wish to use the entire deployment time of station FN07A to calculate the station orientation using Rayleigh-wave polarization data.
 Following the previous example, since the file FN07A.pkl contains only one station, it is not necessary to specify a key.
-Here we use default parameters, except for the minimum earthquake magnitude that we set to 6, and the maximum earthquake depth that we set to 30 km.
+Here we use default parameters, except for the minimum earthquake magnitude that we set to 7 (to speed up the calculations), and the maximum earthquake depth that we set to 30 km.

 ```
-dl_calc --min-mag=6. --max-dep=30.
+dl_calc --min-mag=7. --max-dep=30.
 FN07A.pkl
 ```

 You will notice that a folder called DL_RESULTS/7D.FN07A/ has been created.
 This is where all processed files will be stored on your computer.